-Icon Description Information notes call attention to important features or instructions.
+lcon Description 1 Information notes call attention to important features or instructions.
 [Keys] Brackets are used when referring to a specific key, such as [Enter] or [Ctrl].

 In this manual, the term UPS refers only to the UPS cabinet and its internal elements.
-The term UPS system refers to the entire power protection system - the UPS cabinet, the battery system, and options or accessories installed.
+The term UPS system refers to the entire power protection system - the UPS cabinet, the battery cabinet, and options or accessories installed.